AgentM12/funny-not-funny/README.md

 *Highly technical:*
 In-game you can see `minecraft:marker` entities by tagging yourself with `/tag @s add fnf_show_markers` or remove it with `/tag @s remove fnf_show_markers`

+## Data
+The data is stored in the nbt storage `fnf:data_archive`.
+The game itself uses and modifies `fnf:game_store` for any internal state.
+Furthermore, player specific stats are stored in the playerdata files within the world.

+The data can be extracted using the `extract_data.py` script in `/tools`.
+This will dettach the player specific stats from any personally identifiable data, however any game data is not cleaned, due to the consequences this could have with regards to modifying data unwantedly.